Pars Shiraz Stadium

 The Pars Stadium (ورزشگاه پارس Varzešgâh-è Pârs, lit.
-'Persia Stadium') is a multi-use stadium in Shiraz, Iran.
+'Persia Stadium') is a multi-purpose stadium in Mianrood, southern Shiraz, Iran.
 It is mostly used for football matches.
-The stadium holds 50,000 people.
+The stadium holds an all-seater capacity for 50,000 people.
 The stadium is the fourth largest stadium in Iran.
 It is currently used mostly for football matches and is the home stadium of Persian Gulf League side, Fajr Sepasi F.C.
 The stadium also is used for some matches of Bargh Shiraz F.C. and Qashqai F.C. in Azadegan League.

 History

-The construction project of the stadium started in 2007 in Mianrood, southern Shiraz.
+The original construction of the stadium started in 1995.
+In 2007, it was re-started ant took until 2017.
 The stadium was finally opened on April 20, 2017, by Masoud Soltanifar, the Minister of Youth Affairs and Sports.